Ilancheyan/warehouse-inventory-app/README.md

 - As a warehouse employee, I can add and remove palettes of inventory from a warehouse using a graphical user interface.
 Palettes can only be added to warehouses with available capacity.
 - As a warehouse employee, I can add and remove boxes of inventory from a palette using a graphical user interface.
 Boxes can only be added to palettes with available capacity.
 - As a warehouse employee, I am notified when a palette is empty and must be removed.
+- Implement a CI/CD pipeline to deploy the Warehouse Inventory App.

 *Getting Started*